facebookresearch/ResponsibleNLP/fairscore/README.md

 ## Models
 - The perturber seq2seq model that rewrites text along a specified demographic axis and attribute can be found at https://huggingface.co/facebook/perturber .
 - The FairBERTa LLM trained on demographically perturbed corpora can be found at https://huggingface.co/facebook/FairBERTa .

+Rewind the repo to before November 13, 2023 to view crowdsourcing code (no longer supported).

 Please reach out with feedback, issues and suggestions!